Microsoft Power BI

 Before you start

-2. Search for App registrations and select App registrations link.
+2. Search for App registrations, and select it.

 3. Click New registration.

-• Supported account types - Select "Accounts in this organizational directory only"
+• "Accounts in this organizational directory only (xxxxxxxxx only - Single tenant)"

 5. Click Register.